 If you don’t believe me, then you look at the picture below.
 That batter looks like a pillow!

-This recipe makes three sugar-free Belgium waffles.
+This recipe makes three sugar-free and grain-free Belgium waffles.

 I used a flip-side Belgium Waffle Maker.